realworldocaml/book/en/12-concurrent-programming-with-async.md

 Async threads can be evaluated from the toplevel by wrapping them in `Thread_safe.block_on_async_exn`, which spawns a system thread that waits until a result is available.
-The `utop` top-level automatically detects `Deferred.t` types that are entered interactively and wraps them in this function for you automatically.
+The `utop` toplevel automatically detects `Deferred.t` types that are entered interactively and wraps them in this function for you automatically.